cmiskovich/Lesson_14/README.md

 On the baseline and Logistic Regression models have a big gap in Strategy and Actual Results.
 The adjusted model in 2019 runs with expected results and stays close until late 2020.
 All three models missed on the large increase in late 2020 and early 2021 they all predicted a downward trend for the strategy returns and the actual returns increased significantly.

+Data for adjusted amounts are saved as file: adjusted_machine_learing_training_bot.ipynb

 ---